Discovering environments with XRM: Abstract

 \section{Abstract}

-Successful out-of-distribution generalization requires environment annotations.
-Unfortunately, these are resource-intensive to obtain, and their relevance to model performance is limited by the expectations and perceptual biases of human annotators.
-Therefore, to enable robust AI systems across applications, we must develop algorithms to automatically discover environments inducing broad generalization.
+Environment annotations are essential for the success of many out-of-distribution (OOD) generalization methods.
+Unfortunately, these are costly to obtain and often limited by human annotators' biases.
+To achieve robust generalization, it is essential to develop algorithms for automatic environment discovery within datasets.
 Current proposals, which divide examples based on their training error, suffer from one fundamental problem.
-These methods add hyper-parameters and early-stopping criteria that are impossible to tune without a validation set with human-annotated environments, the very information subject to discovery.
-In this paper, we propose \fullmethod{} (\method{}) to address this issue. \method{} trains two twin networks, each learning from one random half of the training data, while imitating confident held-out mistakes made by its sibling. \method{} provides a recipe for hyper-parameter tuning, does not require early-stopping, and can discover environments for all training and validation data.
-Domain generalization algorithms built on top of \method{} environments achieve oracle worst-group-accuracy, solving a long-standing problem in out-of-distribution generalization.
+These methods introduce hyper-parameters and early-stopping criteria, which require a validation set with human-annotated environments, the very information subject to discovery.
+In this paper, we propose \fullmethod{} (\method{}) to address this issue. \method{} trains twin networks, each learning from one random half of the training data, while imitating confident held-out mistakes made by its sibling. \method{} provides a recipe for hyper-parameter tuning, does not require early-stopping, and can discover environments for all training and validation data.
+Algorithms built on top of \method{} environments achieve oracle worst-group-accuracy, addressing a long-standing challenge in OOD generalization.
+Code available at \url{https://github.com/facebookresearch/XRM}.